xumes/agile-team-tool/docs/mongodb-migration.md

 ## Things to consider:

 * build index based off common queries. writes will have bad performance if there are many indexes
+* timestamps are in UTC and EST/EDT so need to convert them to unix timestamp when we do the mapping

 ## database models and Cloudant <-> MongoDB schema mapping